-I graduated from Nottingham University with a BSc (Hons) in Animal Physiology, and had planned to do a post grad doctorate in equine embryo transfer (in its earlier days then), but ended up getting diverted into running a livery yard.
+I graduated from Nottingham University with a BSc (Hons) in Animal Physiology, and had planned to do a post grad doctorate in equine embryo transfer (in its earlier days at that time), but ended up getting diverted into running a livery yard.

-I rode and trained all manner of horses, specialising in retraining horses with problems (definitely a young person’s job!), and pursued my passion for dressage when I could.
-I trained my all-rounder to medium, then took my next horse to PSG without really knowing what I was doing.
-I surprisingly successful!
+I rode and trained all manner of horses, specialising in retraining horses with problems (definitely a young person’s job), and pursued my passion for dressage when I could.
+I trained my all-rounder to medium, then took my next horse to PSG without really knowing what I was doing, and was surprisingly successful!

-Then I joined the TTT and gained access to world class trainers Arthur Kottas (First Chief Rider of the Spanish Riding School) and Charles de Kunffy, International judge and clinician.
+Then I joined the TTT (Training the Teachers of Tomorrow Trust – a wonderful training charity no longer in existence) and gained access to world class trainers Arthur Kottas (First Chief Rider of the Spanish Riding School) and Charles de Kunffy, International clinician and author.
 Through their education, I found the understanding I’d been searching for, and began training horses and riders with a knowledge based in classical riding, but geared towards competition.
 Later on, Stephen Clarke joined my trainers, bringing a judge’s perspective to the mix.

 I have competed successfully at all levels up to, and including, Grand Prix on a variety of horses, and represented UK abroad at Small Tour level.
 Over many years of judging I have risen to List 1 status and can now be found judging at all levels up to and including National Championships.

 For 10 years I was Dressage Expert for HORSE magazine, answering readers questions and writing features.
 I am author of THE BUILDING BLOCKS OF TRAINING, and THE SUCCESSFUL DRESSAGE COMPETITOR, alongside writing fantasy fiction under the pen name Deborah Jay.